Siss3l/Decipher/README.md

 # Decipher
-Implementation of password (de)cipher for the authentication process of Dofus Protocol.
+Implementation of password (de)cipher for the authentication process of `Dofus Protocol` in `Python`.

 ![example](https://i.imgur.com/wev5fvE.png)